 Some people care about public health, and others just want to exploit peoples’ weaknesses and make money.
 Nothing new there then!
 This firmly tells us that we’re not going to get much help from the authorities in this matter.
 The voice of corporate lobbying is just too strong and loud.

 “It is totally down to us parents to guide and teach our kids not to wreck their lives by drinking these sugary drinks!”

 New research published in the publication ‘Pediatrics’ has shown clear correlations between the taking of sugary drinks at a young age, even as young as two, and weight gain in later years.
-We are talking about sodas, sports drinks, and any other sugar-added beverages or juice drinks that are not 100 percent fruit juice.
+We are talking about sodas, sports drinks, and any other sugar-added beverages.
+This includes juice drinks that are not 100 percent fruit juice.

 One sugary drink a day is already too much!

 The study clearly found that two year olds drinking just one sugary drink per day did set those toddlers up for weight gain in the near future.
-The fact is, the children who drank one or more sugary drink per day were already heavier by the age of five.
+Children who drank one or more sugary drink per day were already heavier by the age of five.
 Even though your child seems to be able to drink these products without gaining weight, it is not OK, they will be become somewhat addicted to the sweeteners and it could destroy their life a little later.

 Ask yourself every time – is this doing harm?

 Why sugary drinks cause so much weight gain?

 Sugary drinks are full of “empty calories”, containing very little (if any) nutritional value, but yet they are still very high in calories.
 These liquid calories however, do not make you feel full.
 So someone drinking all these empty calories still need to eat solid food to feel satisfied, obviously increasing further the total amount of calories consumed.

 2) How your body reacts chemically to the sugar